OF THE METROPOLITAN CAC

 REBECCA GAVIN - VICE PRESIDENT

 Rebecca joined the board in May of 2019.
 She earned a B.A. in criminology from The Ohio State University in 1998.
-Before becoming a stay at home mother of four children, Rebecca worked as a caseworker for Children’s Services in Manhattan.
+Before becoming a stay-at-home mother of four children, Rebecca worked as a caseworker for Children’s Services in Manhattan.
 She learned about the MetCAC when her daughter was invited to be interviewed as part of the MetCAC’s forensic interviewing course for multidisciplinary teams.
 Rebecca admired the work the center was doing and wished she had a resource like the MetCAC when she was a caseworker.
 “I am so happy to be a member of the board.
 My hope is that the board can raise community awareness of the work that MetCAC does.
 And I am committed to helping them continue to thrive and support the families and children of our community.”

-ABBY MASON - SECRETARY
+ABBY MASON - TREASURER

 Abby joined the board in December 2019 and currently serves as Treasurer.
 She graduated from Winthrop University in 2007 and was awarded the CFP® in 2011.
 She has worked as a financial advisor at Abacus Planning Group for 13 years and earned her master’s in accounting from the University of North Carolina Chapel Hill in 2020.
 Abby first learned of the MetCAC through fellow board members Eme Crawford and Melanie Baker.
 She was immediately interested in supporting and promoting the MetCAC’s essential work in helping children suspected of neglect or abuse.
 “I am grateful to be on the board and look forward to using my skills to raise awareness and ensure the MetCAC has the funding needed to continue supporting child abuse victims and their families.”